 It would be a bit of a bummer for those looking forward to buying this solar panel for their device, only to find out that it isn’t compatible at all.
 Hopefully, Anker addresses this problem!

-Just wanted to be clear.
+I just wanted to be clear.
 Some other Solar phone chargers also have this problem.

 To get around this low charging problem get yourself a small power bank.
-Like mentioned above, it will have the higher amperage required to charge these devices.
+As mentioned above, it will have the higher amperage required to charge these devices.
 The solar cell will then charge this battery power bank.
 I use the 10,000mah Anker power bank shown below.

-Just place the Anker battery pack into the pouch, plug it into the USB port and then plug your high energy device into it when ever you need a charge.
+Just place the Anker battery pack into the pouch, plug it into the USB port, and then plug your high-energy device into it whenever you need a charge.